-Susan Luecke, assistant vice president, personal lines
+Susan Luecke, technical lead, personal lines

 “Often viewed as ‘commodities,’ personal lines products pose a unique challenge.
 They must conform to standards and be innovative.
 We design our programs to strike the right balance in this regard.

 “Because personal lines are highly automated, they must adhere to industry standards to easily flow through a company’s operational systems.
 To that end, we streamline products and rating to reduce implementation and maintenance costs.

 “At the same time, it is equally important that our programs stay ahead of the curve in addressing emerging exposures and implementing rating plan refinements.